sougata-github/devops-crash-course/readme.md

 We can also use `docker init` to generate the docker compose yaml file based on our preferences.

-To run the compose.yaml use `docker compose up`
+To run the compose.yaml use `docker compose up` or `docker compose up -d` to run in detached mode.